TrumpForUSA/HowTrumpWins2020/README.md

 Creation of the ***USA Adoption Exchange*** to match parents with those mothers who have unwanted pregnancies, to help prevent abortions within the first and second trimesters.
 Additional ***TUI*** bonus income will be made available to mothers who will carry their unwanted pregnancy to term for adoption, instead of aborting.

-## Platform Highlights: MADE In America
+## Platform Overview: MADE In America

 ### *Medical Supplies*
 All equipment and disposables utilized in any medical field (including veterinary medicine) must be produced in the United States, sourced with raw materials produced in the United States.
 This includes, but is not limited to, all medicines, furniture, fixtures, PPE, general supplies, surgery equipment and technology that is purchased by any hospital or private medical practice.